engineyard/ey-docs/pages/set-time-zone-for-an-appcloud-instance.md

-# Set the Time Zone for an Cloud Instance
+# Set the time zone for an instance

 ## Steps to change the time zone: